 If you do have a small budget for your storage but can’t quite afford anything new, consider heading off to your nearest flea market or jumble sale.
 Keep your eyes peeled for old trunks, chests or even unwanted toy boxes.
 If they don’t look too great at first, think about giving them a fresh coat of paint or decorating them.
 Trawling through car boot sales, the local paper or online auction sites could net you a bargain, such as a piece of unique furniture that has character.

-Getting hold of some simple bookshelf units is another great option and they can be used in any room in the house.
+Getting hold of some simple book shelf units is another great option and they can be used in any room in the house.
 The simpler they are, the better – and cheaper – because using them for family photos, treasured knick-knacks or even CDs, DVDs and magazines can give them a new lease of life.
 If bookcases threaten to take up too much room, go for simple shelves instead.
 They offer extra storage space for anything, not just books and take up very little space if you have a smaller area.
 You can paint them to suit the colours or décor of your chosen room.

 Simple Storage Ideas

-You could even fill some cheap wicker baskets or colourful plastic tubs with all the little bits and bobs that don’t have anywhere to live and display them on top of kitchen units.
+You could even self fill some cheap wicker baskets or colourful plastic tubs with all the little bits and bobs that don’t have anywhere to live and display them on top of kitchen units.
 Finally, if you’re feeling particularly creative and don’t mind a bit of collecting, start saving up all those cardboard boxes that usually get thrown out.
 Decorate them in funky coloured papers, including the lids and then create a wall of boxes.
-Depending on the size of your boxes, you can store pretty much anything and the colourful designs will look fantastic in children’s bedrooms or a family sitting room.
+Depending on the size of your boxes, you can store pretty much anything and the colourful designs will look fantastic in children’s bedroom or a family sitting room.